opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 ### Extracting sub files

-Before we extract the sub file itself, we first need to get some information about the sub file.
-This is done by calling the [fpGetSubFileInfo()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetSubFileInfo.htm) function, using the index to identify the sub file.
-This structure must also be freed after use.
+Before you extract the sub file itself, you must first get some information about the sub file.
+You get this information by calling the [fpGetSubFileInfo()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpGetSubFileInfo.htm) function, using the index to identify the sub file.
+You must free this structure after use.

 ```c
 for(int ii = 0; ii < fileInfo->numSubFiles; ++ii)